dnsimple/dnsimple-support/content/articles/billing-information.markdown

 The billing email will be displayed on invoices in absence of other billing information.
 It will also be the email address invoices will be delivered to.

 <info>
-If you don't provide a custom billing email address the one that was used to setup the DNSimple account will be considered to be also the billing address.
+If you provide a custom billing email address then it will be used for all invoices.
+Otherwise your DNSimple account's email address will be used.
 </info>